sakjung/edgar/README.md

 ## index.html

-this is html version of edgar.Rmd.
+This is html version of edgar.Rmd.
 This is also available at [here](https://sakjung.github.io/edgar)